JiwiKiwi19/Western-Webrings/README.md

 ### How are next/prev sites calculated?

 The webring reads from the `webring.json` file, checks if you are indexed in the JSON file, then finds your site’s index and then calculates your neighbors (previous index and next index).
 Like an array.

-### Can I use a custom logo?

-Yes!
-But try keeping it somewhat Western themed.
-Use the `data-logo` attribute to point to an image file (e.g. `data-logo="assets/mylogo.png"`).

 Got other questions?
 Send me a message on Discord: `neighbourjack`